ubc-cpsc455-2024S/project-29_abd/README.md

 - Access personalized travel recommendations based on their preferences and past trips.
 - Review places and activities.
 - Share or download their itineraries with various levels of information tailored to different travel styles.
-- What is some additional functionality you can add/remove based on time constraints?

 Additional functionalities could include:

 - Integrating social media sharing options for users to share their travel plans and experiences with friends.